 Turflux and Raven Industries have partnered to bring satellite technology to golf course spraying in the same way Raven has done it in Agriculture for many years.
 This readily accessible technology can greatly benefit golf courses both financially and in terms of course quality without much change to their daily maintenance practices.
 Many of our current customers have found the training period to be much shorter for new spray technicians, and the reporting capability of Slingshot makes it easier for superintendents to monitor their new, and even their experienced, spray technicians.

 Raven Industries has been the leader for many years when it comes to golf course sprayer control technology.
-The Raven SCS-440 has become the mainstay of controllers for many golf course sprayer manufacturers and is often referred to by end users as their “Raven”.
+The Raven SCS-440 was the mainstay of flow based controllers used by most golf course sprayer manufacturers and was often referred to by end users as their “Raven”.

 Nozzle control is an integral component to satellite controlled spraying on golf courses.
 The increase in accuracy and savings from satellite control would be minimal if the technology could only control one boom section at a time.

 Satellites are the brains.
 Nozzle control is what makes it work.
-Turflux offers options from its basic Luffstan Hi-Flo dual nozzle setup to the advanced technology of the Raven Hawkeye nozzle control system.
+Turflux offers options from its basic "speed and pressure" based manifold system and its Hi-Flo electric solenoid dual nozzle setup to the advanced PWM (Pulse Width Modulating) technology of Capstan's SharpShooter and Raven's Hawkeye nozzle control system.

 Eliminating unintended overlap of an area already sprayed or knowing about skipped areas by seeing them on a map will result in improved accuracy with your golf course spraying.
 Weakened turf from over application or unintended application is virtually eliminated.